Delinquent Loans: Everything You Should Know

-A delinquent loan is any loan that has past due payments but has not yet gone into default.
-As you might imagine, this is never a good thing, but depending on your loan term, the consequences of delinquency can vary.
+The definition of a delinquent loan is any loan that has past due payments but hasn’t yet gone into default.
+As you might imagine, this is never a good position to be in, but depending on your loan term, the consequences of delinquency can vary.

-Everything You Need to Know About Delinquent Loans:
+What You Should Know About Delinquent Business Loans:

 When a loan is delinquent, that means the borrower failed to make their payment on time.
 For example, if you had a business loan with payments due on the first of each month, the moment that due date passes, the loan becomes delinquent.